simpeg-research/iris-mt-source-2022/README.md

 ### Step 2: Create `em` conda environment

-#### Anaconda

-If you do not already have Anaconda you can download it [here](https://www.anaconda.com/download/success).

-*Be sure to download the correct package for your operating system.*

 #### Create environment

-Open up an Anaconda terminal and `cd` into the folder you cloned the repository to.

 From inside of the `earthscope-mt-course` repository, create the `em` conda environment
 ```